 But even if we know that’s true, it can be tricky to know how to apply it, or how the connection actually works.

-Science has proven there’s a link between feeling good on the inside and having beautiful skin on the outside.
+Did you know that science has actually proven a link between feeling good on the inside and having beautiful skin on the outside?

-Learning this confirmed what I already knew: When you feel happier and more relaxed, your skin looks better too.
+Learning this was really inspiring for me, because it confirmed something I already felt inside—that when I feel happier and more relaxed, I automatically look better too.